Academic English Writing: Tips, Important Features and When You Should Learn It

 How do you know what to edit when you’re writing your drafts?
 With the help of others, of course!

-Many college classes give students a chance to peer review each other’s work, which means reading writing by others and suggesting how it can be improved.
+Many college English classes give students a chance to peer review each other’s work, which means reading other people’s writing and suggesting how it can be improved.
 Use the feedback from your classmates, professors or even friends to improve your writing.

-If you can’t find anyone who will read all 94 of your freshman year pages, you can give yourself feedback.
+If you can’t find anyone who will read all 94 of your first-year college pages, you can give yourself feedback.
 Use a peer feedback guide like this one or this one to find areas of your writing that can be improved.

 Now get out there and start practicing!